Selected Passages from Hungarian-Ottoman Wars

 Suleiman received Isabella and her son at Buda in 1541

-After this, she left for East Hungary, and then, she made her court in Transylvania.
-Her late father’s advisor, Father Martinuzzi György, the “White Monk” was the tutor of her son, the baby János Zsigmond (later elected King of Hungary, and Prince of Transylvania).
-He, a nobleman, a statesman, a Pauline monk, later Bishop of Várad, Archbishop of Esztergom, and finally Cardinal, had lots of debates with Queen Isabella.
-Both Isabella and Martinuzzi were very exciting and colorful examples of Hungarian history, no wonder they are quite dividing figures.
-You can get to know more about Martinuzzi’s life here:
+After that, she went to East Hungary and then she made her court in Transylvania.
+Her late father’s counselor, Father Martinuzzi György, the “White Monk”, was the tutor of her son, the baby János Zsigmond (later elected King of Hungary and Prince of Transylvania).
+He, a nobleman, statesman, Pauline monk, later Bishop of Várad, Archbishop of Esztergom, and finally Cardinal, had many debates with Queen Isabella.
+Both Isabella and Martinuzzi are very exciting and colorful examples of Hungarian history, no wonder they are very controversial figures.
+You can read more about Martinuzzi’s life here:

 https://www.hungarianottomanwars.com/essays/frater-gyorgy-utisinovic-martinuzzi-gyorgy-1482-1551/